ssj018/homelab/note.md

 ## python
 ### str and bytes

-- bytes: bit stream, like:01010001110.
-Everything in computer are stored as bytes
+1. To store anything in a computer, you must first encode it, i.e. convert it to bytes.
+For example:

+- If you want to store music, you must first encode it using MP3, WAV, etc.
+- If you want to store a picture, you must first encode it using PNG, JPEG, etc.
+- If you want to store text, you must first encode it using ASCII, UTF-8, etc.

+MP3, WAV, PNG, JPEG, ASCII and UTF-8 are examples of encodings.
+An encoding is a format to represent audio, images, text, etc in bytes.

-- human can not read/write by bytes. so every software we used  should decode byte to str for read and encode str to byte for write in computer
+2. human can not read/write by bytes. so every software we used  should decode byte to str for read and encode str to byte for write in computer

-- there are many encoding methods : ascii, GBK,unicode(utf-8)
-- when we use python read or store `str`, python will auto encode/decode for us
+3. when we use python read or store `str`, python will auto encode/decode for us

 ```